grails-file-uploader/grails-file-uploader/README.md

   }

 ```
 If first flag is set to true, plugin will generate checksum for the uploaded file and try to find a file from database having same checksum.
-If any such file is found, then plugin will throw an exception.
+If any such file is found, then plugin will throw an **DuplicateFileException** exception.
 Second flag will tell plugin which algorithm to use to calculate the checksum.
 Currently, possible choices are,
 ```
 Algorithm.MD5 and,
 Algorithm.SHA1
 ```
 Second flag will be ignored if first flag is set to false.
+By default checksum calculation features is disabled.
+To enable provide valid configurations.